 He was so powerful and she was so weak.
 He told her she belonged to him, that once they were married it was till death do they part.
 And he meant it.
-She looked down at the tan line where her engagement ring used to be wishing that reminder would go away.
+She looked down at the tan line where her wedding ring used to be and wished that reminder would go away.

 “Savannah, you have no where to go.
 I’m the only one that can take care of you.
 I love you and want to take care of you,” he told her as he pushed her tangled hair from her face, the tears from her eyes.
 “We both know you need direction, you make silly decisions that have consequences.
 Come on, let’s go to bed.”

 That was six months ago, since she gained her freedom.
-She saw it clearly as she started walking the boardwalk again.
-She walked through their building in New York City with large black sunglasses.
+She saw it clearly as she walked the boardwalk again.
+She was back at their building in New York City with large black sunglasses.
 Not being able to see, she tripped into the hands of her favorite doorman, Sturgill.
 The glasses fell off of her face and his sharp intake of breath made her scramble to put them on.

 “Savannah, my God what happened?”
 The scratches on her face matched the scratches on her body.
 The bruises were a lighter yellow as her wolf energy healed quickly.